PartSDF: Part-Based Implicit Neural Representation for Composite 3D Shape Parametrization and Optimization: Method

 \section{Method}

-We propose \PSDF{}, a modular, part-based representation for composite shapes, designed for flexibility across applications that require both structured part manipulation and optimization.
-Given a dataset of composite shapes with known part decompositions, our model learns to represent each one independently within a compact latent space, while being able to maintain consistency when deforming them.
+We introduce \PSDF{}, a modular and structured composite shape representation built on signed distance fields (SDFs).
+As shown in \cref{fig:method}(a), each object is represented by a set of parts, each one being parameterized by a latent code capturing its geometry, along with pose parameters defining its spatial placement (\cref{sec:method-sdf}).
+These per-part representations are decoded into SDFs using a \textit{cross-part} decoder (\cref{sec:method-dec}), which supports both independent part modeling and inter-part coordination.
+It is trained in an auto-decoding fashion~\citep{Park19c} in which the latent vectors and the decoder's weights are learned simultaneously, with supervision applied at both the global and part levels (\cref{sec:method-train}).

-As shown in \cref{fig:method}, our framework consists of two primary components.
-First, the core of our model is a \textit{composite shape decoder} that outputs a signed distance function (SDF) for each part, parameterized by a latent vector and a pose (\cref{sec:method-dec}).
-It is trained in an auto-decoding fashion~\cite{Park19c} in which the latent vectors and the decoder's weights are learned simultaneously, with supervision applied at both the global and part levels (\cref{sec:method-train}).
-Second, our architecture supports secondary models for \textit{part encoding or generation}, allowing further adaptation of part latents and poses for tasks such as shape reconstruction or generation, while maintaining the same core part decoder for efficient inference and manipulation (\cref{sec:method-enc}).
+As shown in \cref{fig:method}(b), our architecture supports secondary models for \textit{part encoding or generation}, allowing further adaptation of part latents and poses for tasks such as shape reconstruction or generation, while maintaining the same core part decoder for efficient inference and manipulation (\cref{sec:method-enc}).